 About three miles from Newbridge you come to Babcock Hythe and its pub The Ferryman.

 You might be forgiven for asking where the ferry is.
 There is no ferry, and so no ferryman.
-Whilst the Romans’ built a ford, and there was a ferry for 1000 year, it is no more.
+Whilst the Romans built a ford, and there was a ferry for 1000 years, it is no more.
+So no easy way across, just a diversion round a caravan park and through some fields.

 Just before Eynsham Lock is Swinford Toll Bridge, one of two local private toll bridges, with its own Act of Parliament.
 This was built by the Earl of Abingdon in 1770, and while pedestrian can cross for free, the traffic backs up as drivers search frantically for that 5p piece to pay the toll.

-The next three miles and things begin to change as Eynsford Lock give way to Wytham Great Wood.
+The next three miles and things begin to change as Eynsford Lock gives way to Wytham Great Wood.
 This is a 600 acre woodland given to Oxford University in the 1940s.
-The wood comes right down to the waters edge and is a delight especially after so many miles of meadow.
+The wood comes right down to the water’s edge and is a delight especially after so many miles of meadow.

 After leaving the wood you are placed again in pastoral beauty as you pass the River Evenlode, one of the tributaries of the Thames. and work your way to the penultimate lock on this section – King’s Lock.